swatiJagdale/docs2/documentation/UI/textbox .md

 UI components
 --------------------------------

-###Textbox
+###Textinput

-* Textbox is used to accept data from user and to display the innformation to the user
+* Textbox is used to accept data from user and to display the innformation to the user.
+* There are different types of input
+   * Input components

 		<input type="text" placeholder="Auto Policy Number" />